luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 PublicKey();
 ```

-: Constructs an empty publicKey allocating no memory.
+Usage: Constructs an empty publicKey allocating no memory.

 <br>